iPynch/Simple-PHP-Social-Network-Website/README.md

 ## To install this application:
 * create a database from DDM.sql file which is found within database folder.
 * For a simple data test, use DML.sql to create a simple instance of data (passwords of users are equivalent to the first names).
+* You need a webserver (either local or global) to launch .php files.
+Programs like Xampp, WampServer provides a local webserver that uses MySQL database.
-* copy all other files to your a new folder (folder name is of your choice that is the website name) inside htdocs folder and run.
+* copy all other files to your a new folder (folder name is of your choice that is the website name) inside htdocs folder within your program and run.